Three levels of leadership model: Leadership presence

 The importance and development of leadership presence is a central feature of the Three Levels of Leadership model.
-Scouller suggested that it takes more than the right knowhow, skills and behaviors to lead well – that it also demands "presence".
+Scouller suggested that it takes more than the right know-how, skills and behaviors to lead well – that it also demands "presence".
 Presence has been summed up in this way: "What is presence?
 At its root, it is wholeness – the rare but attainable inner alignment of self-identity, purpose and feelings that eventually leads to freedom from fear.
 It reveals itself as the magnetic, radiating effect you have on others when you're being the authentic you, giving them your full respect and attention, speaking honestly and letting your unique character traits flow.
 As leaders, we must be technically competent to gain others' respect, but it's our unique genuine presence that inspires people and prompts them to trust us – in short, to want us as their leader."
 (Scouller, 2011.)

 In the Three Levels of Leadership model, "presence" is not the same as "charisma".
 Scouller argued that leaders can be charismatic by relying on a job title, fame, skillful acting or by the projection of an aura of "specialness" by followers – whereas presence is something deeper, more authentic, more fundamental and more powerful and does not depend on social status.
 He contrasted the mental and moral resilience of a person with real presence with the susceptibility to pressure and immoral actions of someone whose charisma rests only on acting skills (and the power their followers give them), not their true inner qualities.

 Scouller also suggested that each person's authentic presence is unique and outlined seven qualities of presence: (1) personal power – command over one's thoughts, feelings and actions; (2) high, real self-esteem; (3) the drive to be more, to learn, to grow; (4) a balance of an energetic sense of purpose with a concern for the service of others and respect for their free will; (5) intuition; (6) being in the now; (7) inner peace of mind and a sense of fulfillment.

 Presence, according to this model, is developed by practicing personal leadership.